Music and Motherhood

 A family gamelan workshop

-Music and Motherhood explores how creative engagement can support the wellbeing of new mothers.
+Music and Motherhood explored how creative engagement can support the wellbeing of new mothers.

 Post-natal depression (PND) is thought to affect at least 13% of new mothers, with symptoms including persistent low mood, fatigue, insomnia, feelings of guilt or hopelessness, and anxiety about the baby.
 While there is evidence that psychosocial and psychological interventions are an effective treatment option for PND, there remain challenges with pharmacological treatment models.
 Consequently, research into promising psychosocial interventions such as music is critical to developing new paradigms for treating PND and supporting families.

-Music and Motherhood is run by the Centre for Performance Science.
+Music and Motherhood was run by the Centre for Performance Science.

 Arts Council Logo